What Household Items Are Used to Get High?

 When drugs are difficult to score or someone can’t afford their costly addiction, they may turn to simple household items as a way to satisfy their addiction.
 Or, they will use these common household products as a way to have “fun” with their friends.

 There are other ways to get high without using drugs, and these ways are just as severe.
 In this article, you’ll learn about some common household items that can be used to get high.
-Our addiction treatment center offers a range of levels of care for anyone struggling with abusing household items.
+Our Rehab centers in Los Angeles offer a range of levels of care for anyone struggling with abusing household items.
 Reach out to learn more about our drug detox and alcohol rehab treatment programs

 Nutmeg is a very common spice found in most homes.
 But if it’s ingested in large quantities, it can get you high.
 And the quantities aren’t as large as you would expect: five teaspoons creates that high.